ArubaKube/liqo-dashboard/docs/test-kind.md

 ### 6. Configure the hostname

-Since we are using an ingress controller, the dashboard will be exposed under the hostname `liqo-dashboard.local`.
+By default, the dashboard will be exposed under the hostname `liqo-dashboard.local`.
 In a real cluster, this would normally be resolved by your DNS.
 On a local KinD cluster, you need to manually map it to `127.0.0.1` by adding the following line to your `/etc/hosts` file (or `C:\Windows\System32\drivers\etc\hosts` in Windows):